Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 Another view of the POSEIDONAS, now known as the ANTIGONE, before she began her conversion under Saronic Ferries.

-As we began to approach the port of Paloukia in Salamina, I then spotted the fleetmate of the GLYKOFILOUSA VIII, the GLYKOFILOUSA V, heading towards Perama.
+As we began to approach the port of Paloukia in Salamina, I then spotted the fleetmate of the GLYKOFILOUSA VIII, namely the GLYKOFILOUSA V, heading towards Perama.

 Built in 2017, hence two years before the GLYKOFILOUSA VIII, the impressive GLYKOFILOUSA V became one of the largest and most modern double-ended ferries in Greece.
 She has been on the Perama-Salamina line since she was delivered to Panagia Glykofilousa NE.